djtersteegc/smartportsd/smartportsd-nano-shield/README.md

 # BOM

-All components can be sourced from the usual low cost China based vendors for a total build cost of around $10.
+All components can be sourced from the usual low-cost China based vendors for a total build cost of around $10.
 An interactive BOM and parts placement diagram is available.

 [Interactive Bill of Materials (BOM)](https://djtersteegc.github.io/smartportsd/ibom-nano-shield-v1.0.html)

 ### Arduino Nano v3.0

-I've have good luck with the ~$2 Chinese clones, but I would suggest flashing it first before soldering to the board.
+I've had good luck with the ~$2 Chinese clones, but I would suggest flashing it first before soldering to the board.
 Sometimes you do get a bad unit, or a unit that hasn't been flashed with the boot loader and requires you flash it yourself via the ICSP headers.

 Make sure it's a 16Mhz ATMEGA328P board running at 5V.

 ### Micro SD Card Connector

 This is the common push-push [Micro SD module](https://www.aliexpress.com/item/1873549637.html) with level shifters.
 Sometimes it may say "Catalex" (maybe the original designer?) on the back of the PCB.
-You will need to remove the pre-soldered right angle header they all seem to come with so you can mount it upside down on the shield board.
+You will need to remove the pre-soldered right-angle header they all seem to come with so you can mount it upside down on the shield board.

 ![image-20210305180028998](E:/Vintage Computers/Apple II/smartportsd/docs/micro-sd-front.png)